8 SAT Writing Tips You Need To Know

-Lucky for you, we’ve put together our best tips for the SAT Writing section here below!
+The SAT can be a difficult exam, especially if you struggle with writing.
+Lucky for you, we’ve put together some of our best tips for the SAT Writing & Language test below!

-Many students complete the SAT Writing Test by reading the passages from the beginning, and then answering each question as they arrive at it.
-However, the test will be easier to complete, and you’ll get more questions correct, if you wait to answer the questions until after you’ve read the entire paragraphs in full to answer questions.
+Most students complete the SAT Writing test by reading passages from the beginning and answering each question as they arrive at it.
+However, the test will be easier to finish, and you’ll get a higher score if you wait until you’ve read entire paragraphs in full to answer questions.

-Understand Transition Words & Their Uses
+Understand The Uses Of Transition Words

 Transition words—also known as conjunctions—provide clues for sentence order and paragraph organization questions.

-Some of the toughest questions on the SAT Writing Test require students to rearrange the order of sentences or paragraphs.
-If you struggle with these types of questions, conjunctions are a good way to find clues about how to answer.
-Conjunctions describe the relationships between words and sentences, they’re good markers of what information should come before or after any other information.
+Some of the toughest questions on the Writing Test require you to rearrange the order of sentences or paragraphs.
+If you struggle with these questions, conjunctions are a good way to find clues about how to answer them.
+Conjunctions describe the relationships between words and sentences, so they’re good markers of what information should come before or after any other information.

-A main idea is referenced repeatedly throughout a paragraph or passage, whereas a supporting detail is mentioned only once or twice.
+The main idea is referenced repeatedly throughout a paragraph or passage, whereas a supporting detail is mentioned only once or twice.

-Many of the questions on the SAT Writing Test require you to identify the main idea of a paragraph or passage, or provide a supporting detail for a main point.
-While the distinction between a main idea and a supporting detail is relatively straightforward, many students struggle with these questions.
+Many of the test questions also require you to either identify the main idea of a paragraph or passage or provide supporting detail for the main point.
+While the distinction between the main idea and supporting detail is relatively straightforward, many students struggle with these questions.

-Know The Rules Of Grammar
+Know The Rules Of Grammar Inside & Out

-Don’t worry if you didn’t learn these rules in school, or if you learned them so long ago that you’ve practically forgotten them.
-The rules themselves—especially those that are immediately relevant for the SAT Writing Test—are relatively easy to learn, something you can do in a few hours.
+Don’t worry if you didn’t learn these grammar rules in school, or if you learned them so long ago you’ve practically forgotten them.
+The rules themselves—especially those that are immediately relevant for the Writing Test—are relatively easy to learn, something you can do in a few hours.